MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/activity-kanban-view-sp.md

 ---
-title: "Work with activities in the Kanban view (Dynamics 365 Sales Professional) | MicrosoftDocs"
+title: "Work with activities in Kanban view (Dynamics 365 Sales Professional) | MicrosoftDocs"
-description: "Use the opportunity Kanban view to visualize all your activities with a card-based view and manage these activities quickly by moving them across the swim lanes." ms.date: 04/16/2020 ms.topic: article
+description: "Use the opportunity Kanban view to visualize activities in a card-based view and manage by moving them across the swim lanes in Dynamics 365 Sales Professional." ms.date: 04/16/2020 ms.topic: article
 author: lavanyakr01